Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Methods

 \section{Methods}

-Astrometric deflections induced by Gravitational Waves can be characterized as angular displacements of distant sources on the celestial sphere.
-As shown by \cite{Book:2010pf}, in the far-away approximation, for an observer at rest (which in the real scenario will be the barycenter of the Solar System), the astrometric displacement of the position $u^i$ of a source in the celestial sphere due to a passing plane GW can be expressed as
+Astrometric deflections induced by GWs can be characterized as angular displacements of distant sources on the celestial sphere.
+In the far-away approximation, for an observer at rest (which in the real scenario will be the barycenter of the Solar System), the astrometric displacement of the unitary direction $u^i$ of a source in the celestial sphere due to a passing plane GW can be expressed as

-where vector $\mathbf{p}$ is the propagation direction of the wave, vector $\mathbf{u}$ is the unperturbed direction from the observer to the source at the moment of observation and $h_{ij}$ is the metric perturbation due to the gravitational wave \citep{Pyne1996}.
+where vector $\mathbf{p}$ is the propagation direction of the wave, vector $\mathbf{u}$ is the unperturbed direction from the observer to the source at the moment of observation and $h_{ij}$ is the metric perturbation due to the GW \citep{Pyne1996}.
 It should be noted that this displacement corresponds to the component with respect to the tetrad of a cosmological static observer, i.e., a hypothetical observer at rest in the cosmological frame.
-In practice, the Gaia catalog contains processed measurements, where the Gaia RElativistic Model (GREM) reconstructs a single direction per observation \citep{Klioner2003,Crosta2010}.
+In practice, the Gaia catalog contains processed measurements, where the Gaia RElativistic Model (GREM) reconstructs a single direction per observation \citep{Klioner2003, Crosta2010}.
 Hence, the formula above should be interpreted as the theoretical reference frame, while the actual Gaia measurements include the effects of the data processing and the scanning law.